An Optimization Routine for the Number of Paths

 NumPathsOptimization

-This is a generic class to find the “best” number of paths optimization problems implemented using AbstractPathModelDAG
+This is a generic class to find the “best” number of path/walks for optimization

-and which are parameterized by the number of paths to be considered.
+AbstractWalkModelDiGraph, and parameterized by the number of

 Parameters